cakebatterandsprinkles/portfolio-gatsby/src/posts/numbers.md

 title: "Numbers"
 date: "08-22-2020"
 tags: ["Computer Science", "Mathematics", "History"]
-summary: "This article briefly explains the history of numbers, as well as the definitions of binary, senary, denary and hexadecimal."
+summary: "This article briefly explains the history of numbers, as well as the definitions of binary, senary, denary, and hexadecimal."
 ---

 ### Our first numbers: How many rocks do you have?

 **Tally Marks**

 Counting stuff is as ancient as we are.
 Around 30,000 years ago, even without a written language, our ancestors were counting stuff by bending their fingers, or pointing out to stones, or making marks with sharp stuff on bones which we now call the **[tally marks](https://en.wikipedia.org/wiki/Tally_marks)** (also called hash marks.)
-Clusters of five strokes made it more legible, and different groups of people all around the world invented the tally system in slightly different ways, but always with the same logic - clustering 5 strokes in an order.
+Clusters of five strokes made it more legible, and different groups of people all around the world invented the tally system in slightly different ways, but always with the same logic- clustering 5 strokes in an order.

-The **[written language](http://www.pbs.org/opb/historydetectives/feature/the-written-word/)** came later than the spoken language, when humans began to build more permenant social groups and start to grow their own food.
+The **[written language](http://www.pbs.org/opb/historydetectives/feature/the-written-word/)** came later than the spoken language, when humans began to build more permanent social groups and start to grow their own food.
 I guess at some point somebody thought writing numbers with tally marks took very, very long when the numbers get bigger, and it was cumbersome for the person who was reading it as well.
 So at some point, humans decided to use symbols to indicate certain numbers, and these symbols are called **[the numerals.](https://en.wikipedia.org/wiki/Numeral_system)**

+Some experiments and obeservations show that animals also seem to have a good number sense.
+For example in the insect world, mother wasp lays her eggs in individual cells and provides every cell with a certain amount of caterpillars for her hatchlings.
+Some subspecies of wasps provide 5 for each, another one provides 12, and another one does 24, but they always provide the same number of caterpillars for each egg.
+Another subspecies (the solitary wasp in the genus Eumenus) provides five caterpillars if the hatchling is going to be a male, and ten caterpillars for a female (unequal for a good reason: males tend to be smaller than females).
+Humans share this innate sense of numbers with other animals.
+Human children under 18 months are sensitive to small changes of small quantities (values up to 3 or 4), for example the difference between 3 apples and 1 apple.
+If you are interested in how the numerical sense develop in human children I suggest you to read **[this](http://alumni.media.mit.edu/~stefanm/society/som_final.html)** article.

 There are various number systems that were invented throughout the human history, but there are 4 main ones that were used by biggest ancient human civilizations: the Babylonian numerals, the Egyptian numerals, the Roman numerals and the Mayan numerals.